 The agent’s process should shorten the hiring cycle and increase the chances of a successful experience for both the executive and the company.
 While the agent can’t interview on the behalf of the executive, the agent should prepare, practice, support and counsel the executive for the interview.
 The agent should have the expertise and be equipped to negotiate and close the offer on the executive’s behalf.
 All in all, the agent should get the executive advanced far faster and more efficiently than anyone else.
 It must be a boutique, high-touch, high-quality experience.

-Not much, if anything, has changed since 2008 or 2009.
-It was a difficult economy then and it still is now.
+Not much, if anything, has changed since I launched our firm in 2009.
+It was a difficult economy then and it still is now, and now we have the pandemic.
 It is ever more difficult for C-Level executive to find what interests them next and a proactive way to make it a reality.
 Challenges continue with where to find the hidden, more meaningful opportunities.
 With companies doing more with less resources, it is difficult to get the attention of hiring executives and board members.
 There is less of an appetite for the time it takes to invest in “exploratory” conversations.

 C-level executives realize that do-it-yourself or seeking the interest and engagement from retained search firms still doesn’t work.
 It is a brutal reality, but they work for the company, not the executive.
 The model has not change and is not going to change.
 However, executives need to be realistic about the true value they bring to the marketplace.
 The executive may have been a CEO or COO at one time in their career, but that does not mean that they are CEO caliber in today’s market.
 Being realistic is a critical ingredient to success.
 Without it, the search will be a fallacy.